-Knowing what's good for us is the first step in making healthy choices for dinner and throughout the day.
-This segment introduces MyPyramid and its six food groups as a resource for helping plan a healthy diet and exercise program.
+The next segment introduces MyPyramid and its six food groups as a resource for helping plan a healthy diet and exercise program.
 The six food groups are examined.
-Types of dietary fat are introduced, and the concept of cholesterol and its impact on health is presented.
+Viewers learn about different types of dietary fat, including cholesterol and its impact on health.